¨Travel makes you modest. You see what a tiny place you occupy in the world¨.

 Round the World Tickets from Travel Agencies

-However, it is usually cheaper and better to use a Round the World travel agency.
+However, it is usually cheaper and better to use a Round-the-World travel agency.

 RTW travel agencies are just travel agencies specializing in helping travelers plan a ticket with multiple stops worldwide.
 You can buy any ticket from these agencies.

 Instead of creating Round the World tickets using the same alliance, the RTW agencies usually piece together individual airline tickets based on the lowest available fares they find.
-(Note: These agencies usually do not deal with budget carriers).
+(Note: These agencies typically do not deal with budget carriers).

 The RTW travel agency will help you find the type of ticket that works best for you.
 Depending on your routing, the RTW agency may create a routing that involves more than one alliance and is not subject to the same rules as the alliance tickets above.